KarelDO/BioDEX/README.md

 A preliminary write-up including initial results is included in `supplementary_material/`.
 A description of the dataset fields is given in `supplementary_material/BioDEX_Dataset_Card.pdf`.

 ## Disclaimer
 We have only begun to explore our dataset and the capabilities and limitations of models trained on them.
-Understanding these limitations is especially important in a domain like medicine. **Therefore, we strongly recommend against using this model in production for ICSR reporting.**
+Understanding these limitations is especially important in a domain like medicine. **Therefore, we strongly recommend against using models trained on this resource in production for ICSR reporting.**

 BioDEX is a work in progress and is not yet published.
 Everything is subject to change.